 You can go horseback riding or travel by bicycle on the grassland.
 Staying in a tent, enjoying some authentic, delicious local food and experiencing the culture of the grassland, such as yak-butter tea and roasted mutton, can be very fantastic.

-You can also contact us for a customized tour of any of the grasslands to have fun and explore these natural gifts.
+You can contact us for a customized tour of any of the grasslands to have fun and explore these natural gifts.